 Archaeologists are still uncovering the mysteries of Chaco Canyon’s ancient structures, but they’re sure that the Pueblo people who lived here between 850 and 1250 had a sophisticated knowledge of astronomy and lived according to an archaeological calendar that tracked the movements of the sun, moon, and stars.
-The winter solstice is still a special time at Chaco Culture National Historical Park: On this day, visitors can witness a solar alignment when the first rays of dawn hit the Chacoan great houses of Kin Kletso and Wijiji.
+The winter solstice remains a special time at Chaco Culture National Historical Park: On this day, visitors can witness a solar alignment when the first rays of dawn hit the Chacoan great houses of Kin Kletso and Wijiji.
 In honor of these traditions and thanks to the park’s clear air, remote location, and lack of light pollution, Chaco was certified an International Dark Sky Park in 2013.
-The Albuquerque Astronomical Society maintains an observatory near the visitor center, which maintains a night sky program throughout the year.
+The Albuquerque Astronomical Society maintains an observatory near the visitor center, which runs a night sky program throughout the year.

 Boasting some of the deepest snow drifts in the continental United States (54 feet on average), Mount Rainier National Park is an impressive place to play in the snow.
 The Paradise Visitor Center, which once held the world record for annual snowfall, offers a full-service snow play area with tracks for sledding and tubing; it’s the only such facility within a U.S. national park boundary.
-On weekends, the Jackson Visitor Center offers guided snowshoe hikes (snowshoes are available for a $5 donation).
-Those more adventurously inclined can cross-country ski or snowshoe the Mount Tahoma Trails Association Hut-to-Hut System, the most extensive free system of the sort in North America.
+On weekends, the Henry M. Jackson Visitor Center offers guided snowshoe hikes (snowshoes are available for a $5 donation).
+Those more inclined to adventure can cross-country ski or snowshoe the Mount Tahoma Trails Association Hut-to-Hut System, the most extensive free system of the sort in North America.
 It consists of 50 miles of trails—20 miles of which are groomed—and three huts and a yurt along the way.
 For a more relaxing experience, the Crystal Mountain gondola, just six miles from the park’s northeast entrance, provides sweeping views of Mount Rainier’s 14,410-foot peak and the entire Cascade Range.

 With its historic lodges draped in festive Victorian finery and powdery snow dusting the canyon walls, Grand Canyon National Park is radiant in winter.
 Better still, at this time of year its famous trails are unhampered by the hordes, and you’ll see less than 10 percent of the annual visitors.
 While the colder North Rim closes for the season, the South Rim and all its services stay open; the historic El Tovar Hotel even serves festive Thanksgiving and Christmas dinners in the stone and pine-log dining room.
 The Polar Express–themed train ride is popular with families; cars are bedecked with decorations and Santa rides along to read “The Night Before Christmas.”
 Out of doors, backcountry permits and campground reservations are easier to get at this time of year, and the West Rim’s iconic Hermit Road, which is accessible only via tour or shuttle bus for most of the year, opens to cars from December through February.
-New Year’s Day is also cause for celebration—many flock to ring in the new year with the first sunrise over the canyon rim.
+New Year’s Day also brings celebration: Many flock to ring in the new year with the first sunrise over the canyon rim.